vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 Check [photo-swipe plugin docs][photo-swipe-config] for available plugin options.

+## pwa

+Controls `@vuepress/plugin-pwa` which provides PWA support.

+You can set `true` to directly enable it, or provide plugin options.

+Check [pwa plugin docs][pwa-config] for available plugin options.

 ## readingTime <Badge text="enabled by default" />

 Controls `@vuepress/plugin-reading-time` which generates words count and estimated reading time for pages.